ArchipelagoMW/Archipelago/docs/options api.md

 removed from this group.

-Both the "Game Options" and "Item & Location Options" groups can be overridden by creating your own groups with those names, and specify specific options to add to them.
+Both the "Game Options" and "Item & Location Options" groups can be overridden by creating your own groups with those names, and specify specific options to add to them, as well as change the visibility.
 The "Item & Location Options" group can also be moved to a different position in the group ordering, but "Game Options" will always be first, regardless of where it is in your list.

 ```python
 from worlds.AutoWorld import WebWorld